-Club-tailed Dragonflies: site visit at Radley to see the emerging dragonflies (hopefully!) on Saturday 22nd May
+Club-tailed Dragonflies: site visit at Radley to see the emerging dragonflies (hopefully!)
+NOW ON Saturday 29th May

 The Club-tailed Dragonfly is a striking yellow and black nationally rare dragonfly with a stronghold on the Thames in Oxfordshire.
 They are one of the earliest British dragonflies to emerge, and can be seen from late April through to the end of May and into June.

 At this site visit, we hope to see the emerging adults at Radley Boat Club and also the larvae, which live in the river gravels.

 The visit will be led by Dr Jeremy Biggs, Freshwater Habitats Trust’s Director, and co-author (with Penny Williams), of the forthcoming ‘Ponds, Pools and Puddles’ New Naturalist book.

 Please note that this visit is real natural history, and we may not see either adults or larvae of this rare dragonfly, though we’re timing the visit to give us the best chance.
 We’ll also be able to take a look at some of the other underwater life found in the River Thames, possibly including one of Britain’s rarest mayflies, and talk about the pollution problems facing the river.